tfpauly/privacy-proxy/draft-private-access-tokens.md

 keyed by a per-Issuer secret (issuer_secret) over the ORIGIN_NAME and CLIENT_GROUP_ID, e.g., GROUP_ORIGIN_ID = HKDF(secret=issuer_secret, salt=CLIENT_GROUP_ID, info=ORIGIN_NAME).

+Issuers also can keep state about previous CLIENT_GROUP_ID values they have seen from a specific Mediator.
+Issuers SHOULD validate that a give CLIENT_GROUP_ID value is only used for at most twice the length of the ISSUER_POLICY_WINDOW.
+If a CLIENT_GROUP_ID is used beyond that, Issuers SHOULD reject token requests.
+This prevents Mediators from being able to correlate per-origin activity over time.
+Similarly, Issuers SHOULD validate that a Mediator is sending multiple CLIENT_GROUP_ID values, and has a roughly equal split between requests that use various CLIENT_GROUP_ID values.
+If one CLIENT_GROUP_ID represents a significant majority of requests, Issuers SHOULD reject token requests or stop allowing requests from the Mediator.

 ### Client-to-Mediator Request

 Issuance assumes that the Client and Mediator have a secure and